This post contains affiliate links for your convenience. View our full disclosure policy here.

 Like most teachers, I am always looking for ways to make instruction fun and engaging for my students.
-My kids love songs, chants and interactive games, so I try to incorporate them whenever I can!
+My kids love songs, chants, and interactive games, so I try to incorporate them whenever I can!
 To practice our sight words throughout the year, I use a variety of resources, including these super fun, DIY sight word felt games and free seasonal chants!

-I cut out shapes that I wanted for the sight word games (below flower shapes are shown) – you can use diecuts, trace shapes, or a Silhouette Cameo if you have one!
+I cut out shapes that I wanted for the sight word games (below flower shapes are shown) – you can use die-cuts, trace shapes, or a silhouette cameo if you have one!

 I decided to make a sight word game for each season on my felt board (felt is tacked on and over folded cardboard for a super easy DIY board!).